JuliaLang/www.julialang.org/drafts/_posts/2012-03-01-dynamic-languages-are-too-fast.md

 However, it's a serious proposition, and it's central to the design of the Julia language.

 Like many koans (and jokes), the key to enlightenment is changing frames of reference — and understanding which reference frame applies to which part of the koan.
-In this case, the two distinct meanings of "speed" in the koan are:
+In this case, the two distinct meanings of "speed" in this koan are:

 1. Dynamic language speed when interpreted naïvely
 2. Dynamic language speed when executed by a clever, type-inferencing JIT.

 Decoded into these reference frames, our claim becomes: in order to be much faster when executed by a clever, type-inferencing JIT, dynamic languages ought to be much slower when interpreted naïvely.
-While this version of the claim is far less mysterious, it is still a rather non-obvious claim that we have to provide evidence for.
+While this version of the claim is far less mysterious, it is still a rather non-obvious proposition that we have to provide an argument and some evidence for.

 Pick any mainstream dynamic language out there today: Lisp, Perl, Python, Ruby, JavaScript, Matlab, Lua.
 When every single one of these languages was first implemented, that implementation used a relatively naïve interpreter to execute programs.